KRR-Oxford/OWL2Vec-Star/Experiments/java/README.md

 It's suggested to build a maven project to run these java codes.
+These Java codes have been tested with the following dependencies:

-They have been tested with the following dependencies:
+···
  <dependencies>
         <dependency>
             <groupId>net.sourceforge.owlapi</groupId>